tgregory98/Mechanical-schema-conceptualisation/README.md

 I took four alternative approaches for each ETL release, all of which are listed below in decreasing order of effectiveness.
 Most queries (in both SPARQL and Cypher) are dynamically generated based off the desired depth and the chosen root node.
 Where possible, I have also written built-in filter options.
 It all runs from one file using class instances, and it can go from a blank slate to a fully populated final schema in a matter of seconds.

 At this stage I am working on adding NLP, entity resolution and concurrency.
+Release 0.2.1 is focusing on setting up for these features.

 ## File/ folder structure
 - **demo_schemas**: Contains the image results of some of the possible approaches.